sudhi02-code/training/LWCNotes.md

 Console.log('welcome');
 }

+const user = { name: "Sudeeshna" };
+user.name = "Developer"; // ✅ allowed

 📘 In LWC: You’ll often use const for constants and let for variables
 5. Destructuring Assignment
+Destructuring is a special ES6 syntax that allows you to extract values from arrays or objects into separate variables

 Extract values from arrays or objects into variables easily.